imladris20/todolist.practice/README.md

 # todolist.practice
-Create a to-do-list to practice manipulating DOM.
+Create a to-do-list to practice manipulating DOM by conbining JavaScript and HTML.